cloudblog004/fantasticfoodies/content/en/posts/3022-steps-to-prepare-super-quick-homemade-apple-cranberry-chicken-salad.md

 1. Take 1/2 tbsp walnuts

 Or, stuff it in lettuce leaves, serve it on a buttery croissant or try it on apple slices for a light, delicious meal!
 Continue to read on for helpful tips on.
-Skillet Chicken with Cranberries &amp; Apples.
+Skillet Chicken with Cranberries & Apples.
 Celebrate the flavors of fall with chicken cooked in a fast apple-cranberry sauce.

 <!--inarticleads2-->